Guardians of the Shore: SWFD Elevates Lifeguard Services for South Walton Beaches

 By Mackenzie McClintock, SWFD Public Information Officer

-These surf rescue professionals can respond to emergencies on the beach, as well as within proximity to the beach such as County Highway 30A and Scenic Gulf Drive.
+Lifeguards staff these towers daily, not only watching over the surf but ready to respond to emergencies on the beach and in nearby areas such as County Highway 30A and Scenic Gulf Drive.

 “We’ve spent the last few months training up all of our full-time staff,” said SWFD Beach Safety Director David Vaughan.
-“At this point, we have more than 20 full-time personnel who are certified EMTs, we’ve made advancements to our medical equipment, improved our fleet of response vehicles, and trained very hard physically to be the best we can be.”
+“We have more than 20 full-time personnel who are certified EMTs.
+We’ve made advancements to our medical equipment, improved our fleet of response vehicles, and trained very hard physically to be the best we can be.”

-“We have been backed by our locals and longtime visitors since the inception of the program,” Vaughan said.
-“We need their help educating others this year about the importance of following the beach flag system and swimming near one of our lifeguards.
+“We have been backed by our locals and longtime visitors since the inception of the program,” Vaughan added.
+“We need their help educating others about the importance of following the beach flag system and swimming near one of our lifeguards.
 We’re most effective when we can physically see swimmers and prevent any emergency from occurring before it’s too late.”